vmware-tanzu/velero/site/docs/main/basic-install.md

 There are supported storage providers for both cloud-provider environments and on-premises environments.
 For more details on on-premises scenarios, see the [on-premises documentation][2].

+### Velero on Windows

+Velero does not officially support Windows, but it has been tested successfully when backing up stateless Windows applications only.
+If you want to test Velero on Windows, note that the restic integration and backups of stateful applications or PersistentVolumes are not supported.

+To backup stateless Windows applications, Velero must deployed as a Windows container.
+While Velero does not provide official Windows images, its possible for you to build your own Velero Windows container image to use.
+Note that this image must be built on a Windows node.

 ## Install the CLI

 ### Option 1: macOS - Homebrew